-This is a challenging time for all of our HCU community.
-Please know that we are focused on the welfare and safety of our students, faculty and staff.
-The Higher Education Emergency Relief Fund II (HEERF II) is authorized by the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), Public Law 116-260, signed into law on Dec.
+In our recent notice dated July 9, 2021, we updated you on our current status related to the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), Public Law 116-260, signed into law on Dec.
 27, 2020 and authorizes funding support for higher education (and other agencies).
-The relief fund provides funds for enrolled students (including students exclusively enrolled in distance education) to be used to cover expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance such as food, housing, course materials, technology, health care, and child care).
-Institutions have been encouraged to provide grants to the neediest students.
-Noted below are details of HCU’s allocated funding related to the CRRSAA funding and process for disbursement of funding for the first quarter of 2021:
+This is an update to the July 9, 2021 notice.
+Noted below are details of HCU’s allocated funding related to the CRRSAA funding and process for disbursement of funding for the second quarter of 2021:

 - HCU has signed, acknowledged, and returned to the Department of Education the required Certification and Agreement CARES Act which also applies CRRSAA, which states that the institution plans to use no less than $1,307,802 of funding to provide Emergency Financial Aid Grants to students.
 A sample copy of this certification and more information regarding the HEERF funding can be found via the following links:

 - The HEERF II funds were awarded by the Department of Education to HCU, with a total allocation amount equal to $4,386,077.
 Of the $4,386,077, only $3,078,275 was allocated to costs incurred by the institution and $1,307,802 was allocated for direct student aid.
 The total amount was made available to HCU on January 17, 2021.